Meghanabodduluru/Capstone_Project/README.md

 The analysis depends on two distinct datasets.
 * **GSE25066**: Which has gene expression profiles for breast cancer patients and is employed to predict survival outcomes and treatment responses.
 * **GSE19783**:* Which provides gene expression data prominent to infection risk.
-* Both datasets were downloaded as compressed matrix files from the NCBI GEO repository to ensure data integrity and accessibility for subsequent analysis.
+* Datasets were downloaded from the NCBI GEO repository in compressed format and converted to CSV for analysis.

 ## 2. Data Preprocessing
 **Steps performed:**